MrJohn91/MrJohn91/README.md

-## 👋 Hello, World!
+# 👋 Hello, World!

-I'm John Igbokwe a Tech Enthusiast passionate about Technologies.
+I'm John Igbokwe a Data Scientist and passionate about Technologies.
 Welcome to my GitHub profile!

-- 🌱 I’m currently learning Cloud Computing & Machine Leraning.
+- 🌱 I’m currently working on Cloud Computing projects, Machine Leraning projects and Data Analyis projects.
-- 💼 I'm working on PyDataExplorer and Geniusgrowth.
-- 📫 How to reach me: igbokwe@successwithigbokwe.com.
+- 📫 How to reach me: nfluncvjohn@gmail.com

 ## 🔧 Technologies & Tools